rabbitmq/rabbitmq-website/site/tutorials/tutorial-three-spring-amqp.md

 The fanout exchange is very simple.
 As you can probably guess from the name, it just broadcasts all the messages it receives to all the queues it knows.
-And that's exactly what we need for our logger.
+And that's exactly what we need for fanning out our messages.

 > #### Listing exchanges
 >